numpy/numpy/doc/source/reference/c-api.ufunc.rst

         corresponding *check_return* integer does exist in the ufunc structure and it does get set with this value when the ufunc object is created.

+.. cfunction:: PyObject* PyUFunc_FromFuncAndDataAndSignature(PyUFuncGenericFunction* func,
+   void** data, char* types, int ntypes, int nin, int nout, int identity, char* name, char* doc, int check_return, char *signature)

+   This function is very similar to PyUFunc_FromFuncAndData above, but has an extra *signature* argument, to define generalized universal functions.
+   Similarly to how ufuncs are built around an element-by-element operation, gufuncs are around subarray-by-subarray operations, the signature defining the subarrays to operate on.

+   :param signature:
+        The signature for the new gufunc.
+Setting it to NULL is equivalent to calling PyUFunc_FromFuncAndData.
+A copy of the string is made, so the passed in buffer can be freed.

 .. cfunction:: int PyUFunc_RegisterLoopForType(PyUFuncObject* ufunc,
    int usertype, PyUFuncGenericFunction function, int* arg_types, void* data)